microwave89-hv/hw-fw-notes/to-clarify.md

 What does IEDRAM look like?

 # DSC Structure
-What is the DSC structure @xoreaxeaxeax was talking about?
+What is the DSC structure @xoreaxeaxeax was sinkholing?

 How does it relate to the CPU State Save Map?
 To the full SMRAM?